selimslab/selimslab.github.io/_posts/2022-4-12-leadership.md

 ---

-Like gardening, you plant the seeds and water them.
-The growing part is on the plant.
+You plant the seeds and water them, you can’t force the growing

-Seeds can become giant trees, yet you can’t force it.

-All you can do is to encourage, to protect, to provide the environment, and to remove obstacles.
+All you can do is to provide the environment and remove obstacles.

----

 > If you want to build a ship,